pkscout/exautomation/README.md

 By default any destination that places files (currently they all do) will place files in a subdirectory matching the name of the source.
 This is to ensure that duplicate files names across sources don't cause an issue.
 You can override this by putting `'sourcefolders': '<source1>: <path>, <source2>: <path2>'` in the configuration dictionary for the destination.
 The path will be relative to the path you set for the destination and must be appropriate for the destination (e.g. if it's a sftp source you would use `this/is/the/path`).
 If a given source doesn't have an override path then the default sourcefolder path will be used.
 If you put all files from all sources in the same directory you are on your own to deal with duplicate file names.  **This script will overwrite existing files with the same names as names it's planning to use.
 You have been warned.**

 ## Modules
-There are two types of modules: connection modules and transform modules.
+There are three types of modules: connection modules, transform modules, and field transform modules (which are used by the changefields module).
 Many connection modules require authentication of some sort, and those are stored as plain text in settings.py as needed.
 Yes, putting usernames and passwords in a text file is not secure, but since the script needs to read them unattended, there is technically no way to completely secure the passwords if someone has access to the machine on which this is running.
-Future versions may add password encryption with a passphrase stored in the settings (still not secure, but perhaps it'll make someone feel better).
+Future versions may address this, but please don't hold your breath waiting.

 ### Connection Modules